-- 1) Labels defined external to the prototype except internal labels of another prototype. - 2) Labels internal to the macro prototype. - If a label is referenced in the prototype and the same label appears as a MACR parameter, this label will be treated as a call sequence parameter.
+1) Labels defined external to the prototype except internal labels of another prototype.

+Labels internal to the macro prototype.

+Labels given as a parameter in the macro call sequence.
+If a label is referenced in the prototype and the same label appears as a MACR parameter, this label will be treated as a call sequence parameter.
 When the macro is called, the parameter in the corresponding location in the call sequence will be substituted for the label.
 This is illustrated in the following example,

 ARNA MACR BAKER

 LDR 5,ABLE

 MPY 5,\$BAKER

-STR 5,CHARLY
+\mathbf{STR} 5,CHARLY

 RTJ 0,0,3

 CHARLY GCN 0